chriskrycho/v5.chriskrycho.com/site/essays/Taming Forms.md

 [^anti-corruption]: In Domain-Driven Design terms, this is the <i>anti-corruption layer</i>, because [user interfaces are API boundaries](https://v4.chriskrycho.com/2019/user-interfaces-are-api-boundaries.html).

 ### h.
-Translate between form and persistence models with pure functions
+Form and persistence models relate via pure functions

 <!--
 4. Accordingly, the form model to be mutated is always either: